A bit about me

 My Approach

-I value your lived experience
+I value your autonomy and lived experiance, this means:

 You are in control – We move at a pace that feels right for you.